ArashRabbani/Superpixels_PNM/README.md

 Permeability=[];FormationFactor=[];
 for Poro=PoroList

-% Making a random gaussain geometry with specific porosity A=imgaussfilt3(rand([100,100,100]),2); A=A>quantile(A,Poro);
+% Making a random Gaussain geometry with specific porosity A=imgaussfilt3(rand([100,100,100]),2); A=A>quantile(A,Poro);

 % Extracting the pore network via superpixels method